travelaudience/go-promhttp/README.md

 By calling httpClient.ForRecipient("github"), all of these metrics will be tagged with the label `"recipient": "github"`

 ## Wrapping the http.Handler
-Simmilarly, a http.Handler can be instrumented for monitoring via the promhttp.ServeMux.
+Similarly, a http.Handler can be instrumented for monitoring via the promhttp.ServeMux.
 By running the following code,

 ``` go
 mux := &promhttp.ServeMux {